notionsandnotes/pelican-plugins/Readme.rst

 Feed Summary              Allows article summaries to be used in ATOM and RSS feeds instead of the entire article

+Feed Template             Allows to customize article title, link and description in RSS feeds using a template

 Figure References         Provides a system to number and references figures

 Filetime from Git         Uses Git commit to determine page date